Atlantic City International Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
-Expected weather includes: Light Thunderstorm Rain.
-There is a 30% probability of MVFR conditions with Light Thunderstorm Rain between 22:00Z and 00:00Z.
+Expected weather includes: Thunderstorm Rain.
+Temporary MVFR conditions are forecast with Thunderstorm Rain between 00:00Z and 04:00Z.

 Pilot Recommendations